sromero14/python-mini-course/README.md

 # Python Mini Course
-The repository for python mini-course
+The repository for Python mini-course

 <br/>